tetraprod/AI/WizardWarI/README.md

 ## Note

 Compilation requires Unreal Engine which is not included in this repository.
 The project is provided as a starting template only.

+## Roadmap

+The project currently contains only a basic UE 5 setup.
+Future updates will focus on adopting modern engine features and improving game quality.

+* **Nanite** – Rebuild environment and character meshes with Nanite to support extremely high polygon counts while keeping draw calls low.
+* **Lumen** – Enable real-time global illumination and reflections using Lumen with fallbacks for older hardware.
+* **Niagara VFX** – Migrate all spell and ambient effects to Niagara for GPU-accelerated simulations.

+### Development Goals

+* **High-fidelity assets** – Target film-quality materials and textures optimized for Nanite.
+* **Multiplayer replication** – Ensure reliable replication of movement and spell effects for online duels.
+* **Performance targets** – Maintain 60 FPS at 1080p on mid-range GPUs (around an RTX 2070) with scalability options for lower-end machines.